When does human personhood begin?

 The latter two contain 23 chromosomes each.

-72 hours after conception, the embryo
+About 72 hours after the conception process has finished, the embryo

 may have reached the 7 cell-stage, shown here.